tari-project/rfcs/src/RFC-0190_Mempool.md

 - Verified transactions that have passed all checks such as spending of valid UTXOs and expired time-locks **MUST** be placed in the Unconfirmed Pool.
 - Incoming transactions with time-locks, prohibiting them from being included in new blocks **SHOULD** be discarded.
-- Newly received, verified transactions attempting to spend a UTXO that does not yet exist **MUST** be discarded.
+- Newly received, verified transactions attempting to spend a UTXO that does not yet exist in the chain **MUST** be discarded, unless the UTXO is an output of another transaction already in the Unconfirmed Pool, in which case the transaction is stored as a dependent transaction with a reference to its dependent outputs.
 - Transactions that have been added to blocks and were removed from the Unconfirmed Pool **SHOULD** be added to the Reorg Pool.

 [base layer]: Glossary.md#base-layer